 Are prize-linked savings accounts legal?

-Yes, prize-linked savings accounts are legal in 34 states.
+Yes, prize-linked savings accounts are legal in about 32 states.
 Congress passed the American Savings Promotion Act in 2014, which authorizes banks and thrift banks to conduct savings promotion raffles.

 Is a lottery account safe?

-Lottery accounts are a safe way to save money.
+Lottery accounts are generally a safe way to save money.
 There is no actual gambling involved with a prize-linked savings account.
-Account holders get to keep all of their savings whether or not they win prize money.
+These accounts are designed so that account holders get to keep all of their savings whether or not they win prize money.

 How do I open a lottery account?